UCI-GDIM31/class-activities-TianchengLiRed/README.md

 line5 is to set a value of new float variable _movespeed to 1.0f;
 line 22 is calling an algorithm achieve the change of value of translation;
 line 25 is calling a new method and update new value of translation to transform method which represent object's current location to change it current location and make it move.

+### W5
+question: Can we make the movement curvy while we transform vectors?
+answer: Yes, but to achieve curvy movement we need to use more extended code. transform() only achieve straight movement. for example, using bezier to create more point object required to achieve while they are moving.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727